edakturk14/devcon24/README.md

 - Foundry: A blazing-fast, modular toolkit for Ethereum smart contract development.
 - ERC-721: Standard for NFT contracts.
 - ERC-4337: The EIP that enables Account Abstraction, foundational for the Coinbase Smart Wallet.
+- ERC-5792: Batch transactions + Gas sponsorship for smart wallets
-- ERC-7677: Set Up Paymaster with ERC-7677 for gas sponsorship
+- ERC-7677: Set Up Paymaster with ERC-7677 for gas sponsorship (cdp url)
 - DaisyUI: A Tailwind CSS-based component library for styling.

 ---